aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/shapes/add-a-shape-inside-the-worksheet/_index.md

 The endpoint belongs to **API version v3.0**; ensure that you use a JWT access token obtained through the Aspose Cloud OAuth2 flow (client‑id/client‑secret) and include it in the `Authorization: Bearer <token>` header.

 ## Security and Authentication
+Before calling the API, make sure you have:

+* A valid JWT access token generated via the Aspose Cloud OAuth2 flow.
+* The target workbook stored in Aspose Cloud storage (or specify the appropriate `folder` and `storageName`).
+* The correct `name` (workbook) and `sheetName` (worksheet) values for the file you want to modify.

 The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API